 AdMob vs Appodeal: Payment and Earnings Report

 As mentioned earlier, AdMob is a Google product and that entails the assurance of impeccable services.
 AdMob lives up to that reputation.
 Appodeal is an ad mediation platform and in today’s programmatic ad environment, mediation platforms are the need of the hour.
 So, we suggest you use AdMob and Appodeal in conjugation with each other to get the best out of both.
-AdMob, when run with Appodeal, has a fill rate of 45%, a CTR of 0.56% and provides an eCPM of USD 0.39.
+AdMob, when running with Appodeal, has a fill rate of 45%, a CTR of 0.56% and provides an eCPM of USD 0.39.
 You will be getting the best of both worlds with this arrangement.
-We hope this article has been helpful and will enable you in reaching a decision.
+Since you can experiment with a host number of other mobile ad networks with Appodeal in place, we suggest you use them if you have a good volume of tier one traffic since the buying patterns are different across each network.
+This will let you have additional revenue.
+However, if you’re just getting started, we suggest you Admob since you will be having a low volume of impressions initially for mediation and algorithms to run efficiently.
+Thus, to wrap up, use Appodeal when you’re scaling your numbers and are looking for robust revenue returns.
+We hope this comparison on Appodeal vs AdSense has been helpful to you.
+Do keep visiting Blognife for more engaging articles on publisher monetization.